In Mexico's televised 'return to classes,' parents turn to state schools

 The government says it can pick up the slack.

 "Nobody's going to be left out.
-We're ready to receive this wave of migration from private schools," Deputy Education Minister Marcos Bucio told a news conference.
+We're ready to receive this wave of migration from private schools," Deputy Education Minister Marcos Bucio told reporters.

-The ministry says it will not have an estimate of the extent of the shift to public from private education until after September, when the formal enrollment period has ended.
+The ministry says it will have an estimate of the extent of the shift to public from private education after September.

-"The situation is really chaotic," said its president, Maria de Jesus Zamarripa.
-"With fewer children in the groups, a lot of schools are bound to have to make staffing changes."
+"The situation is really chaotic," said CNEP president Maria de Jesus Zamarripa.

-Private-school representatives will propose a series of measures to the government to try to rescue their operations, including tax breaks during the pandemic, she said.
+Private-school representatives will propose measures to the government to rescue their operations, including tax breaks, she said.

-(Reporting by Lizbeth Diaz and Noe Torres; Writing by Dave Graham; Editing by Peter Cooney)
+(Reporting by Lizbeth Diaz and Noe Torres; Writing by Dave Graham; Editing by Peter Cooney and Tom Brown)

 ((dave.graham@thomsonreuters.com; +52 55 5282 7146; Reuters Messaging: dave.graham.thomsonreuters.com@reuters.net))